-Elution of Mercury Silver & Gold from Anion Exchange Resin
+Elution of Mercury Silver and Gold from Resins

 Numerous low-grade gold-silver ore deposits throughout the Western United States have been developed in the past few years.
 Cyanide leaching and carbon adsorption are generally used to recover the gold.
 Precious metals and other adsorbed metals are eluted from the carbon with dilute caustic cyanide solutions.
 The elution process requires elevated temperatures and in some cases elevated pressures to increase elution rates.
 These elution procedures are not selective, and expensive high-temperature kilns are required to reactivate the carbon after several adsorption cycles.